kefuzhu/University-of-Rochester/CSC446/Lecture-Note/Lecture5-SVM.md

 \end{cases}
 $

-**Note**: The advantage of using log transformation in logistic regression
+**Note**: The advantage of using negative log transformation in logistic regression

 - Computational Efficiency
 	- Rather than compute the ratio of likelihood, we can compute the difference between the log likelihood